||Reasons to issue Debit Memos

 - A ticketing/refund error fee may apply for failure to ticket/refund according to the Air Canada policy

-- You review debit and credit memos your agency’s BSP memos, weekly.
+- You review debit and credit memos your agency’s BSP/ARC memos, weekly.

 - You refund your customer immediately when Air Canada processes a refund that your agency received as a credit memo.

-- You review you review the refund payment to customer was successful.
+- You confirm that the refund payment to customer was successful.
 If the payment failed to reach the customer, please investigate.

 ||Non-compliance to Air Canada’s CRS booking and ticketing policy